Departmental Open House!

 - Obtain an official, “issued to student” transcript from your institution and mail it to the Department of Art History.
 Documents must be sealed in the original envelope from the issuing institution, with a signature across the seal.Photocopies, faxes, or documents arriving in previously opened envelopes will not be considered official.

-If you are in the process of applying to graduate programs for September then you should make application to scholarship programs such as the Ontario Graduate Scholarship (OGS) and the Social Science and Humanities Research Council Masters fellowship (SSHRC).
-Current University of Toronto students (especially 4th year undergraduate students and MA students) should apply through the Department of Art History at U of T. If you are not a current U of T student, apply through your University, or, if you are not currently a student, apply directly to SSHRC.
+If you are in the process of applying to graduate programs for September then you should make application to scholarship programs such as the Ontario Graduate Scholarship (OGS) and the Canada Graduate Scholarships (Doctoral or Master's) (CGS).
+Current University of Toronto students (especially 4th year undergraduate students and MA students) should apply through the Department of Art History at U of T. If you are not a current U of T student, apply through your University, or, if you are not currently a student, apply directly to CGS.

 See Tuition and Funding for more information.

 If you are applying to a collaborative program, its application procedures may differ from ours.
 Please visit the appropriate website to review the application procedures and any special admission requirements for that program.
 When submitting documentation ensure that you submit what is needed for the collaborative program application as well.

 It is strongly recommended that applicants to the PhD program (including Direct Entry) visit the department and meet with the Director of Graduate Studies and the professor(s) in their area of interest.
 Note: Direct entry PhD applicants if unsuccessful to the PhD Program will automatically be considered for the MA Program.
 See SGS on Finding a Supervisor.

 Technical assistance with the online application system should be directed to the School of Graduate Studies at email@example.com or 416-978-6614.